bids-standard/bids-specification/src/derivatives/introduction.md

 ### Example

-The contents of the `model-<model_id>/` folders can differ widely between models and modalities and are described in the relevant modality-specific derivative specifications.
+The contents of the `model-<model_id>/` directories can differ widely between models and modalities and are described in the relevant modality-specific derivative specifications.
 For a more concrete example, consider the following derivative dataset:

 {{ MACROS___make_filetree_example(